Terms and Conditions

 3.1 Prices are based on operating costs and market conditions at the date they are published and may be revised at the discretion of FOCL at any time.

-3.8 In the event that a Passenger fails to settle their onboard account on or before completion of the Holiday an administration charge of £75 will apply.
-FOCL also reserves the right without prejudice to any other remedies FOCL may have under these Conditions or otherwise, to take payment from the debit or credit card registered by the Passenger or any other Passenger that is part of the same Group Booking; cancel any future Bookings the Passenger may have made with FOCL; and/or to set off any sums owed to FOCL by the Passenger against any sums due to the Passenger from FOCL.
-Failure to settle on-board accounts may also result in legal action against the Passenger or Passengers in question.
+3.7 In the event that a Passenger fails to settle their on board account on or before completion of the Holiday an administration charge of £75 will apply.
+FOCL also reserves the right without prejudice to any other remedies FOCL may have under these Conditions or otherwise, to take payment from the debit or credit card registered by the Passenger or any other Passenger that is part of the same Group Booking; cancel any future Bookings the Passenger may have with FOCL; and/or to set off any sums owed to FOCL by the Passenger against any sums due to the Passenger from FOCL.
+Failure to settle on board accounts may result in legal action against the Passenger or Passengers in question.

 4. Deposit and final payment

-4.1 Subject to any other terms in these Conditions, the following minimum non-refundable deposits will apply and must be paid to FOCL on the dates indicated below.
+4.1 Subject to any other terms in these Conditions, the following minimum non-refundable deposits will apply (expressed as a percentage of the Price) and must be paid to FOCL on the dates indicated below.
 Other payments may also be due at the time of booking.
-See clause 6.1 below for additional cancellation charges that apply within 90 days of Departure Date.
+See clause 6.1 below for additional cancellation charges that apply within 90 days of the Departure Date in the event that you cancel your Booking.

 |Fare type||On booking||180 days before Departure Date|